link1905/system-design-101/content/docs/web-service/microservice.md

 Integrating {{< term msg >}} into the first coupling example:

-- The `Payment Service` can publish account subscription messages to the channel.
+- The `Subscription Service` can publish account subscription messages to the broker.
 - The `Account Service` can later retrieve these messages to update the associated accounts.

 ```d2